nemosminer/NemosMiner/README.md

  Forked from the excellent work from Nemos.

  Added functionality:

    prerun feature

       Ability to run a batch prior switching to a specific algo.
       For example, can be used to set OC via nvidiaInspector Simply create a file named <AlgoName>.bat in prerun folder If <AlgoName>.bat does not exist, will try to launch prerun/default.bat

+   ahashpoolplus

+      Uses calculations based on 24hr and currentestimate ahashpool prices to get more realistic estimate.
+      Includes some trust index based on past 1hr currentestimate variation from 24hr.
+      This shows less switching than following Current Estimate and more switching that following the 24hr Actual Better profitability on our rigs
+      Test and share the results on yours.

  This is a free project feel free to donate be much appreciated: